 These projects must meet the objectives and priorities in the Council Plan:

 - Improve community health, well-being and safety.

 - Promote accessibility and inclusiveness.

 - Actively promote environmental sustainability.

 Applications for 2020-21 Community Grants Program are now closed.
-Successful applicants will be announced in mid-July 2020.

 1. Read the eligibility criteria.

-To be eligible for an Community Grant you must:
+To qualify for Community Grants, you must:

 - have an Australian Business Number (ABN)